hoobs-org/HOOBS/docs/SDK.md

 This will return the auth system status.

 ## **auth.login([username], [password])**
-This will attempt to login to the API.
+This will attempt to login to the hub.
 If the login is successful the token will be added to the Vuex store and stored locally.

 If the login fails this function will return `false`.